Castle Walk: The dance

-In this dance, the man continually goes forward and the lady backward.
-In order that the lady may be properly guided about the room, the man's arm encircles her just under her arm, while her left hand rests on the man's right arm.
-The position of the lady's right arm and the man's left arm is high, with their hands clasped, see the illustration.
+In this dance, the man (the leader) continually goes forward and the lady (the follower) backward.
+In order that the lady may be properly guided about the room, the man's arm encircles her right under her arm, while her left hand rests on the man's right arm.
+The position of the lady's right arm and the man's left arm is high, with their hands clasped, as portrayed in the illustration.

-The man starts forward with his left foot and the lady backward with her right, simply walking with gliding steps keeping on the toes, one count of the music to each step.
-This step is continued to the end of the room, where a large circle is begun, which is gradually made smaller and smaller, until it is ended by whirling completely around three times, to three counts of the music and then dip.
+The man starts forward with his left foot and the lady backward with her right, walking with gliding steps, keeping on the toes to one count of the music with each step.
+This is continued to the end of the room, where a large circle is begun, which is gradually made smaller and smaller, until it is ended by whirling completely around three times to corresponding counts of the music, ending with a dip.
+The three whirls must be done rapidly to accomplish a complete revolution to one beat of the music.

-The Castle Walk may be varied by describing the figure eight or zig-zag instead of the large circle.
+The Castle Walk may be varied by describing the figure eight or zig-zag instead of the large circle in the steps taken.